-Plan Category (a) Number of Securities to be issued upon exercise of outstanding options, warrants and rights (b) Weighted-average exercise price of outstanding options, warrants and rights (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders (1) 473 \$ 12.2 2 996 (2) Equity compensation plans not approved by security holders - Total 473 \$ 12.2 996
+(a) (b) (c) Plan Category Number of Securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders (1) 473 \$ 12.22 996 (2) Equity compensation plans not approved by security holders Total 473 \$ 12.22 996

-Consists of the 2004 Equity Incentive Plan, the 2013 Long-Term Incentive Plan and the 2019 Long-Term Incentive Plan.
+- (1) Consists of the 2004 Equity Incentive Plan, the 2013 Long-Term Incentive Plan and the 2019 Long-Term Incentive Plan.
 No further awards may be made under the 2004 Equity Incentive Plan or the 2013 Long-Term Incentive Plan.
-All remaining shares of common stock reserved for issuance under the 2013 Plan are available for issuance under the 2019 Plan.
-The total amount reported consists only of shares available for future issuance under the 2019 Long-Term Incentive Plan, which may be issued in connection with awards of stock options,

-(2) The total amount reported consists only of shares available for future issuance under the 2019 Long-Term Incentive Plan, which may be issued in connection with awards of stock options, stock appreciation rights, restricted stock, restricted stock units, deferred stock units, performance stock and performance stock units.
+All remaining shares of common stock reserved for issuance under the 2013 Plan are available for issuance under the 2019 Plan. - (2) The total amount reported consists only of shares available for future issuance under the 2019 Long-Term Incentive Plan, which may be issued in connection with awards of stock options, stock appreciation rights, restricted stock, restricted stock units, deferred stock units, performance stock and performance stock units.